 WEL bit: The Write Enable Latch (WEL) bit indicates the status of the internal Write Enable Latch.

 BP1, BP0 bits: The Block Protect (BP1, BP0) bits are non-volatile.
-They define the size of the area to be software protected against Write instructions.
-BP1, BP0 are "0" status at shipment.
+They define the size of the area to be protected against Write instructions.